This post may contain affiliate links. Please see my disclosure policy for details.

 I loved strolling around their Tudor knot gardens that smelled gorgeous, full of bright colourful flowers and had the most spectacular view of the RSC theatre.
 There were garden tables here too so you could enjoy an Al Fresco drink in summer before you head in.

-The Royal Theatres not only put on shows, they also have a variety of cafés, museums, tours, exhibits and attractions for you to enjoy at only an arms reach.
-Click here to find out more.
+The Royal Theatres not only put on shows, but they also have a variety of cafés, museums, tours, exhibits and attractions for you to enjoy at only an arms reach.

 2. The Arden hotel has stunning decor to feel at home